DougBurke/astroprop/README.md

 Velocity Outflow in the Chandra Deep Fields
 ~~~~

-The `--seed` option can be used to specify a seed (and so fix the
+The `--seed` option can be used to specify a seed for the generator,
-output).
+rather than use the system time.

 # Building the tools